kentarchie/GrocerySpending/README.md

 Working on the backend updating of the changed records.
 ## 6 December 2015
 Rewrote the routes using monk for the Mongo interface.
 Finally got changed tags to be updated.
+## 11 December 2015
+Add new tags working, new stores added, new items saved.